The Benefits of Solo Travel: Stories from GeoEx Staff

 • Share:

 As someone who loves exploring, I learned early on that if I want to see the world in my own way and at my own pace, solo travel is the way to go.
-It’s not that I dislike traveling with others, just that I know the types of activities that interest me and that I don’t mind, say, sleeping in a well-kept budget hotel if it means having extra money to spend on rafting the blackwaters of New Zealand’s glowworm-filled underground caves or splurging on a kaiseki meal around a sunken table in Kyoto’s geisha district.
-There’s also the reality of conflicting schedules, additional financial restraints, and finding sitters for kids and pets that can make planning a trip with others difficult.
-While waiting for my boyfriend to decide exactly when he could take off work, I may have missed out on learning to make laap pla duck (grilled catfish salad) in Chiang Mai or helping build a mud-brick schoolhouse on a permaculture farm outside of Melbourne.
+It’s not that I dislike traveling with others, just that I know the types of activities that interest me and I like moving at my own pace.
+There’s also the reality of conflicting schedules among friends, personal budget differences, and finding sitters for kids and pets that can make planning a trip with others difficult.
+While waiting for my partner to decide exactly when he could take off work, I may have missed out on learning to make laap pla duck (grilled catfish salad) in Chiang Mai or helping build a mud-brick schoolhouse on a permaculture farm outside of Melbourne.
+Embarking on solo travel can transform your life, offering unparalleled freedom and personal growth.
+Imagine setting off on adventures tailored entirely to your interests, from rafting in New Zealand’s glowworm caves to savoring a kaiseki meal in Kyoto.
+Traveling solo means no compromises; you can follow your passions and embrace spontaneity.

-I took my first international solo trip 17 years ago, booking a round-trip plane ticket to Mexico to explore the beaches of Playa del Carmen and Tulum.
-It was a learning experience.
-When I arrived at Cancun International Airport, my borrowed backpack was waiting beside the luggage carousel, but the film canisters and alarm clock I had carelessly packed in its side compartments were not.
+I took my first international solo trip 17 years ago, to Mexico; it was a learning experience.
+My borrowed backpack was waiting beside the luggage carousel, but the film canisters and alarm clock I had carelessly packed in its side compartments were not.
 My lack of confidence and poor Spanish-speaking skills resulted in a bar of soap and toothbrush that cost this gullible gringa the equivalent of $15 USD.
 Still, my positive experiences far outweighed the negative.
 There was the Yucatan fisherman who brought me to a local seafood eatery that took my breath away, and the Canadian couple I met on the public bus to Tulum that helped me score a prime thatched-roof hut (he spoke fluent Spanish) just yards away from the crashing waves of the Caribbean.
-At night I would write in my journal by candlelight, sipping cervezas and nibbling on slices of the fresh cantaloupe they gave me as a parting gift.
+At night, I would write in my journal by candlelight, sipping cervezas and nibbling on slices of the fresh cantaloupe.

-Perhaps one of the greatest benefits to traveling solo—whether we’re completely on our own, with a local guide, or in the company of a group we’ve joined for this journey—is that it offers the freedom to expand our own boundaries without those familiar home restraints.
+Solo travel lets you push your boundaries and have extraordinary experiences.
+One of the greatest benefits to solo travel—whether we’re completely on our own, with a local guide, or in the company of a group of unknown fellow travelers—is that it offers the freedom to expand our own boundaries without those familiar home restraints.
 There’s no one to tell us who we’re “supposed” to be or how we “normally” act.
-Whether it’s a multi-day hike to Machu Picchu or a train journey along Asia’s Silk Road, solo travel provides a safe opportunity to try out something that may feel totally different from the norm, but results in a truly remarkable experience.
+Whether it’s a multi-day hike to Machu Picchu or a train journey along Asia’s Silk Road, solo travel provides a safe opportunity to try out something that may feel totally different from the norm but results in a truly remarkable experience.

 # # # # #

-To find out more about GeoEx’s exciting options for solo travelers—whether you want to join a Group Trip or have a trip designer create your own custom journey, browse by destination or call us at 888-570-7108.
+Ready to take the leap?
+GeoEx’s travel specialists can help you craft the perfect solo adventure tailored to your dreams—whether you want to join a small-group trip or have an expert trip designer create your own custom journey, browse by destination or call us at 888-570-7108.

 Subscribe